minduca/gonzague-arduino/README.md

 Robot that interprets Serial messages and IR remote instructions to walk around.

+To control the robot using an application running on a Raspberry PI, see [gonzague-bot](https://github.com/minduca/gonzague-bot).

 ## Getting Started

 In order to run this project, you will need to assemble some hardware.